Philadelphia Pedestrian Accident Attorney

-Examples of motorist negligence include speeding, running red lights, failure to yield to pedestrians, and making illegal lane changes.
+Examples of motor vehicle negligence include speeding, running red lights, failure to yield to pedestrians, and making illegal lane changes.
 However, drunk and distracted driving also impacts those walking around traffic.
-When a motorist is impaired by alcohol or not paying attention to the road, pedestrian accidents are more likely.
+When a motorist is impaired by alcohol or not paying attention to the road, fatal pedestrian accidents are more likely.

-The concept of negligence also applies to your own actions in a pedestrian collision, and it can lead to unexpected consequences.
-Pennsylvania follows the law of comparative negligence, in which the compensation of a victim is reduced when he or she was also at fault in causing an accident.
-The reduction is based upon apportionment of fault, i.e., how much responsibility is assigned to the driver versus the walker.
-Therefore:
+The concept of negligence also applies to your own actions in a pedestrian accident, and it can lead to unexpected consequences.
+Pennsylvania follows the law of comparative negligence, in which the compensation of a pedestrian accident victim is reduced when he or she was also at fault for causing an accident.
+The reduction is based upon the apportionment of fault, i.e., how much responsibility is assigned to the driver versus the walker.

 - If the pedestrian was 51 percent at fault, he or she is barred from obtaining any compensation.

-- All medical costs for emergency care, surgery, hospitalization, and treatment from specialists.
+- All medical bills for emergency care, surgery, hospitalization, and treatment from specialists.

 - Lost wages if you were not able to work because of your injuries.

 - Many other losses impact your quality of life.

 Why Rely On Philadelphia Pedestrian Accident Lawyer Sean E. Quinn

 Navigating a pedestrian accident claim is never easy.
 It is entirely normal to feel stressed out by the process.
 You do not have to go through these things alone.
 A nationally recognized trial lawyer, our founder Sean E. Quinn fights aggressively to protect injured pedestrian accident victims and maximize their settlement or verdict.